Pompton Lakes High School: History

-Students from Wayne, New Jersey had attended the school until 1952, when Wayne Valley High School was opened.
+Students from Wayne had attended the school until 1952, when Wayne Valley High School was opened.
+Oakland joined Franklin Lakes and Wyckoff in creating a regional school district in 1954 with students starting to attend Ramapo High School for the 1956–57 school year.

 Awards, recognition and rankings

 During the 1986-87 school year, Pompton Lakes High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 The school was the 153rd-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 85th in the state of 328 schools in 2012, after being ranked 173rd in 2010 out of 322 schools listed.
 The magazine ranked the school 156th in 2008 out of 316 schools.
 The school was ranked 188th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school as 127th out of 376 public high schools statewide in its 2010 rankings (a decrease of 2 positions from the 2009 rank) which were based on the combined percentage of students classified as proficient or above proficient on the language arts literacy and mathematics components of the High School Proficiency Assessment (HSPA).